-As mentioned in the beginning of this article, no plant is completely deer resistant.
-If the deer are hungry enough they will tend to nibble on plants in the landscape but there are some plants that are much less attractive to deer for various reasons.
-The species of plants I have mentioned in this article are the plants I have found to be most successful in the garden over my past fifteen years as a designer.
+As mentioned in the beginning of this article, no plant is completely "deer resistant".
+If the deer are hungry enough they will tend to nibble on plants in the landscape, but there are some plants that are much less attractive to deer for various reasons.
+The species of plants I have mentioned in this article are the plants I have found to be most successful in the garden over the years as a designer.
 I hope you find this list to be helpful and informative.
-As Always, Happy Gardening.

 *Update (2015): Barberry has been labeled as invasive in some states.
 Alternatives for dwarf barberry are Dwarf Weigela 'Spilled Wine', 'Wine and Roses'', 'Midnight Wine' or 'Fine Wine'.
 Alternatives for regular sized Barberry are Eastern Ninebark 'Summer Wine' or Purple Smoke Bush.